MHA rejects TOC's application to cancel Pofma order over police bullying claims

 The ministry said TOC has been notified of the rejection.

-It urged the public to refer to the Factually article for the "correct facts" about the incident at the gov.sg website.
+It urged the public to refer to the Factually article for the facts on the incident at the gov.sg website.